thanaraj90/Fresh-Fish-Classifier/README.md

 The success factors were met.
 Below are some recommendations for future work to bring more value in the food retail space for both the customers and businesses.

 - The model could be upscaled to a larger variety of fish
-- Explore using alternate imaging devices, such as hyperspectral imaging to make the model more robust, or expand the use cases to fruits and vegetables
+- Explore using alternate imaging devices, such as multispectral imaging to make the model more robust, or expand the use cases to fruits and vegetables

 ## Files: